microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/70.skills-simple-bot-to-bot/README.md

 # SimpleBotToBot Echo Skill

-Bot Framework v4 Skills Echo sample.
+Bot Framework v4 skills echo sample.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple RootBot that sends message activities to a SkillBot that echoes it back.